CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 Files: `routes/api/*.js`

-Imports: `express`
+Imports: `expressPromiseRouter`, `../controllers/*.js`

-These files also use express router in order to once again further define our api endpoints and handle requests differently on each, for example in `routes/api/users.js`:
+These files use an express router wrapper (`expressPromiseRouter`) to once again further define our api endpoints and handle requests differently on each.
+For example in `routes/api/users.js`:

 ```js
 import auth from '../../lib/middleware/auth'